 (also called Medicare Part C)?

-NEW MEDICARE ADVANTAGE PPO PLANS FOR 2022!!
+MEDICARE ADVANTAGE PPO PLANS

 You must continue to be enrolled, aging up or qualify to enroll in Part A and Part B of Medicare to be eligible to enroll in a Medicare Advantage plan.
 In addition, since the BCBS Medicare Advantage PPO plans offered are group Medicare plans, you have the ability to enroll now or at another time during the year when you experience a life event.
 When moving to a group plan you don’t have to wait for the “Medicare Annual Enrollment Window”.